shariqriazz/QuickScribe/instructions/common/language-rules.md

 - Modifier attachment: resolve ambiguous adjectival/adverbial scope
 - Negative polarity: eliminate negative concord in standard varieties

-#### Clause Integration
+### Clause Integration
-- NEVER begin sentences with coordinating conjunctions (FANBOYS: for, and, nor, but, or, yet, so)
-- MUST integrate via comma or semicolon
+- NEVER begin sentences with coordinating conjunctions (FANBOYS: for, and, nor, but, or, yet, so); integrate via comma or semicolon: "I went.
-- "I went.
 But returned." → "I went, but returned."
 - Comma splice repair: independent clauses require proper coordination or subordination

-### PROHIBITED MODIFICATIONS

-#### Lexical Level
-- Root morpheme substitution: preserve speaker's vocabulary choices
-- Register shifting: maintain formality level of original utterance
-- Semantic alteration: no paraphrasing or meaning changes

-#### Syntactic Level
+- Coordinate semantically related independent clauses with topical continuity, temporal adjacency, or causal relationship
-- Voice alternation: preserve active/passive as spoken
+- Voice preservation: maintain active/passive as spoken
-- Constituent reordering: maintain information structure (except conjunction integration)
-- Cleft/pseudocleft transformation: preserve focus marking

-#### Stylistic Level
-- Pleonasm reduction when grammatically correct: "a thing that is" remains
+- Pleonasm retention: grammatically correct verbose constructions remain
-- Verbosity adjustment: preserve speaker's elaboration patterns
-- Idiomatic substitution: maintain speaker's phraseological choices

-## SYNTACTIC COMPLEXITY ENHANCEMENT

-### Paratactic to Hypotactic Transformation
-- Obligatory coordination of semantically related independent clauses
-- Subordination where logical dependency exists
-- Professional register achieved through syntactic sophistication

-### Clause Combining Criteria
-- Topical continuity: shared referents across clauses
-- Temporal adjacency: sequential events in discourse
-- Causal relationship: result or consequence marking

-### Transformation Examples
-- Paratactic: "I went to store.
+- Example: "I went to store.
 There was bread.
-I bought some."
-- Hypotactic: "I went to the store where there was bread, and I bought some."
+I bought some." → "I went to the store where there was bread, and I bought some."
-- Principle: Maintain propositional content while increasing structural complexity

-## PRESERVATION PRINCIPLES

-### Invariant Lexical Elements
-- Technical terminology: domain-specific vocabulary
-- Modal force: deontic/epistemic distinctions (must/should/may)
-- Lexical selection: speaker's vocabulary choices including informal markers
-- Phraseological units: collocations and fixed expressions

-### Invariant Stylistic Features
-- Idiolectal patterns: individual speech characteristics
-- Register markers: formality level indicators
-- Discourse style: elaborative vs. concise patterns
-- Information packaging: speaker's chosen focus structure

-## EDITORIAL BOUNDARIES

-### Permitted Operations
-- Morphosyntactic correction: inflectional morphology, agreement features
-- Punctuation insertion: syntactically motivated boundary marking
-- Disfluency elimination: performance error removal
-- Conjunction integration: clause-level coordination

-### Prohibited Operations
-- Semantic modification: propositional content alteration
-- Stylistic normalization: register or formality adjustment
-- Lexical enhancement: vocabulary sophistication
-- Syntactic reordering: information structure modification

 ## FRAGMENT PROCESSING